ThinThin-15/EntraAgent/README.md

 This solution deploys a web-based chat application with an AI agent running in Azure Container App.

 This solution creates an Azure AI Foundry project and Azure AI services.
 More details about the resources can be found in the [resources](#resources) documentation.
-There are options to enable Retrieval-Augmented Generation (RAG) and use logging, tracing, and monitoring.
+There are options to enable logging, tracing, and monitoring.

 Instructions are provided for deployment through GitHub Codespaces, VS Code Dev Containers, and your local development environment.